 Walking with lions

 By walking with or petting or having photos taken with hand-reared or tamed lions, cheetahs or other predators, you are most likely an unwitting part of the horrendous industry of ‘canned hunting’.
 These creatures almost always end up being shot by hunters in enclosed areas - for pleasure.
-We’ve written an article with more detail about this and you can read it here.
+We’ve written an article with more detail about this.

 This strange activity is offered in South Africa, mostly in the Outdshoorn area.
 We do not condone this.
 Ostriches were not made to be ridden, and their spines cannot cope with the weight of humans.
 It causes pain and skeletal damage in the long term.